John Bolton: Criticism of the Obama administration

 In December 2012, Bolton suggested that Secretary of State Hillary Clinton had faked a concussion to avoid testifying before Congress regarding the attack on the U.S. Consulate in Benghazi, Libya.
 Bolton stated "When you don't want to go to a meeting or conference or an event you have a 'diplomatic illness'.
 And this is a diplomatic illness to beat the band."

 In 2010, he wrote a foreword for the book The Post-American Presidency: The Obama Administration's War on America, authored by far-right anti-Muslim commentators Pamela Geller and Robert Spencer.
 Bolton endorsed their book, writing: "This book carries forward the ongoing and increasingly widespread critique of Barack Obama as our first post-American president.
 What it recounts is disturbing, and its broader implications are more disturbing still."

-IRGC murder plot
+Alleged assassination plot

-On August 10, 2022, an Iranian national and member of Iran's Islamic Revolutionary Guard Corps, Shahram Poursafi, was charged by the United States Department of Justice in an October 2021 plot to murder Bolton, likely in retaliation for the January 2020 death of Qasem Soleimani.
+On August 10, 2022, an Iranian national and member of Iran's Islamic Revolutionary Guard Corps, Shahram Poursafi, was charged by the United States Department of Justice in an October 2021 plot to allegedly murder Bolton, likely in retaliation for the January 2020 death of Qasem Soleimani.
+In response to the plot, Bolton was granted a protective detail from the United States Secret Service on the orders of President Joe Biden.
+This protection was later rescinded by President Trump upon his return to office on January 20, 2025.

 Personal life

 Bolton married Christina Bolton in 1972; they divorced in 1983.
 He has been married to Gretchen Smith Bolton, a financial planner with AXA Advisors, since January 1986.
 She was born in Kansas City in 1945 and had been married once before, divorcing in 1973.
-Together they have a daughter, Jennifer, and reside in Bethesda, Maryland.
-Bolton identifies as a Lutheran.
+Together they have a daughter, Jennifer, and have resided in Bethesda, Maryland since 1986.
+Bolton is a Lutheran.